Klimmasch/AEC/README.txt

 $ ./setupOESRenderer.sh

 If you get a success message, everything is set up properly.
-If you get error messages, p.e. if makeOpenEyeSim couldn't be located, try executing makeOpenEyeSim within the Matlab environment (within the GUI).
+If you get error messages, e.g. if makeOpenEyeSim couldn't be located, try executing makeOpenEyeSim within the Matlab environment (within the GUI).
 The script was tested within GNOME, but within other desktop environments the afore mentioned errors can occur.